splunk/observability-content-contrib/dashboards-and-dashboard-groups/executive-dashboards/README.md

     ```
     api_url - (Optional) The API URL to use for communicating with SignalFx.
 This is helpful for organizations that need to set their Realm or use a proxy.
 You can also set it using the SFX_API_URL environment variable.
     ```

+  Another option for adding this dashboard to your Splunk Observability environment is to import the included [`Exec-Level-Dashbaord-Group.json`](./Exec-Level-Dashboard-Group.json) in the same manner as you'd [import other exported dashboards](https://docs.splunk.com/observability/en/data-visualization/dashboards/dashboards-import-export.html#import-a-dashboard) and dashboard groups.

 **Reminder:** These dashboards can be edited to include more context or split by dimensions specific to your own concerns.